John Andrews (American football)

-John Milton Andrews (born November 2, 1948) is a former American football tight end and running back who played three seasons in the National Football League (NFL) for the Baltimore Colts and San Diego Chargers.
+John Milton Andrews (b.
+November 2, 1948) is an American former professional football player who was a tight end and running back for three seasons in the National Football League (NFL) with the Baltimore Colts and San Diego Chargers.
+He played college football for the Indiana Hoosiers.

 Early life

-John Andrews was born on November 2, 1948 in Indianapolis, Indiana.
+John Andrews was born on November 2, 1948, in Indianapolis, Indiana.
 He went to high school at Shortridge High School.

 College career

-He went to college at Indiana.
+He went to college at Indiana University Bloomington.
 He did not play football in 1968 or in 1969.
 In 1970 he had 36 catches for 417 yards and two touchdowns.
 In 1971 he had 29 receptions for 268 yards and one touchdown.
 He also had one rush for 18 yards.

 Professional career

 Baltimore Colts

-Andrews was drafted in the 5th round (130) of the 1971 NFL Draft by the Baltimore Colts.
+Andrews was selected in the 5th round (130) of the 1971 NFL draft by the Baltimore Colts.
 He did not play for them that season.

 San Diego Chargers

 In 1972, he was traded to the San Diego Chargers.
 He only appeared in week one; a 3–34 loss against the San Francisco 49ers.
 He wore number 81 for the Chargers.